civboot/civboot/blog/0012-dev-libraries-and-software.md

 trunk is created who's first change is a reference to the original trunk index.
 To merge you must have a clean rebase and append the branch to the main trunk.

+I don't expect this to be more than ~1000 lines of code either (using civlib library for some things like the diff algorithm).

 ## gate: pch frontend
 Gate will start as an extension for Ele but web-gate will eventually be a web-frontend and backend.
 It permits browsing change history and